-This is the online version of the card catalog of the National Library of Russia, listing books published between 1725 and 1998.
+This is the online version of the card catalogue of the National Library of Russia.
 The library has one of the largest collections in the country.
-It was a depository library during the in the 19th century and during the Soviet time so it has a broad listing of Russia’s publications.
+It was a depository library during the in the 19th century and during the Soviet time, so it has a broad listing of Russia’s publications.

 A bibliographic catalogue database provides access to the data contributed by over 150 Serbian libraries.
 It includes 55,000 links to e-resources, 1, 6 million books, 780,000 articles, 70,000 journals, 190,000 non-book material, and other materials.